 The study doctors, Dr. Laura Arbour and Dr. Anna Lehman, along with other people on their research teams will be doing this study.
-The principal investigator and site lead in Calgary is Dr. Francois Bernier.
 They will answer any questions I have about the study.
-I can also call them if I am having any problems or if there is an emergency and I cannot talk to my parents or guardians.
+I can also call them if I am having any problems and I cannot talk to my parents or guardians.
 The person who is the main contact for me is: